Cerebrospinal Fluid (CSF) Specimens

 CSF acts as a shock absorber, cushion or buffer, providing basic mechanical and immunological protection to the brain inside the skull.
 CSF also serves a vital function in the cerebrospinal autoregulation of cerebral blood flow.

 Cerebrospinal fluid (CSF) surrounds and protects the brain and the spinal cord.
-About 500 to 600 mL of clear, watery CSF is formed in the ventricles of the brain every day.
-The fluid is continually circulated and then absorbed into the blood.
+About 500 to 600 mL of clear, watery CSF forms in the ventricles of the brain every day.
+The body continually circulates the fluid and then absorbs it into the blood.

 This fluid has several functions.
 It protects the brain by acting as a cushion and can remove harmful substances, including drugs.

 CSF helps keep the pressure in the skull cavity and spinal canal at constant levels.
-It also transports hormones from where they are produced to parts of the brain where they are needed.
+It also transports hormones from the glands that produce them to parts of the brain that need them.

 The Blood-Brain Barrier